-- (a) Fail to carry on his or her person, while on duty, a valid and current security guard registration card, or if pending receipt of the registration card after the bureau's approval, a hardcopy printout of the approved security guard registration information from the bureau's Internet Web site and a valid picture identification pursuant to Section 7583.17. - (b) Fail to carry on his or her person when carrying a firearm on duty either a valid and current firearms permit, or if pending receipt of the permit after the bureau's approval, a hardcopy printout of the approved firearms permit information from the bureau's Internet Web site and a valid picture identification pursuant to Section 7583.12. - (c) Carry or use a firearm unless he or she possesses a valid and current firearms permit that is associated with a valid and current security guard registration issued pursuant to this chapter. - (d) Fail to report to his or her employer within 24 hours of the incident the circumstances surrounding any incident involving the discharge of any firearm in which he or she is involved while acting within the course and scope of his or her employment.
+- (a) Fail to carry on their person, while on duty, a valid and current security guard registration card, or if pending receipt of the registration card after the bureau's approval, a hardcopy printout of the approved security guard registration information from the bureau's internet website and a valid picture identification pursuant to Section 7583.17. - (b) Fail to carry on their person when carrying a firearm on duty either a valid and current firearms permit, or if pending receipt of the permit after the bureau's approval, a hardcopy printout of the approved firearms permit information from the bureau's internet website and a valid picture identification pursuant to Section 7583.12. - (c) Carry or use a firearm unless they possess a valid and current firearms permit that is associated with a valid and current security guard registration issued pursuant to this chapter.

+- (d) Fail to report to their employer within 24 hours of the incident the circumstances surrounding any incident involving the discharge of any firearm in which they are involved while acting within the course and scope of their employment. - (e) Carry or use a firearm or baton, as authorized by this chapter, unless the security guard is an employee of a private patrol operator licensee or an employee of the state or a political subdivision of the state.

 (Amended by Stats.
-2016, Ch.
-800, Sec.
-22. (SB 1196) Effective January 1, 2017.)
+2021, Ch.
+697, Sec.
+6. (AB 229) Effective January 1, 2022.)